CGamesPlay/infra/README.md

    - The Vault creation will drop `vault.txt` in the repository root, which contains the Vault unseal keys and root token.
 Store these safely and delete the file.
    - Optionally, `robo production verify` can be used to diagnose some basic issues now and in the future.
 4. Connect to the machine using ssh (use `robo production master_ip` for the IP address) and follow the [WireGuard docs](./docs/wireguard.md) to set up the initial peer.

-Next steps:

-- Deploy jobs with Nomad.
-  - Write a Terraform script to do this.
+5. Deploy jobs with Nomad. **TODO:** Make an easy way to do this.
+Presently, you need to modify `robo.yml` to have the correct arguments for the `deploy` command, then run `robo deploy`.
+   - This will scan all playbooks in the `nomad` directory and sync the jobs.
+You can use `robo deploy -CD` to see the changes without applying them.

 ### Local environment setup